Ne-Se-Chete/AppolicaIntern2024/README.md

 5. <del> To merge the branches and resolve merge conflicts.<del>

 ### What we did
-1. We had a daily meet on which discussed the plan for the day.
+1. We had a daily meeting to discuss the plan for the day.
-2. We continued the taks for the frontend and we finished the important tasks.
+2. We continued the task for the frontend and we finished the important tasks.
 3. We merged the branches.
 4. We fixed some issues with the hardware.
-5. We made a log in system and tested it for bugs.
+5. We made a login system and tested it for bugs.
 6. We tested the bot and the esp32 code.
-7. We are making the presentation for tommorrow.
+7. We are making the presentation for tomorrow.

 ## To be cheked
 - ngrok.com, https://www.qovery.com/